Articles

 The question is not whether to address technical debt.
 Everyone eventually has to.
 The question is how long you wait, and what it costs you while you are waiting.

-Where the analysis phase breaks down
+Where does the analysis phase of refactoring break down?

 The hardest part of decomposing a monolith like Coinbase's is not writing new services.
 It is understanding what the monolith actually does at the level of detail you need to extract services safely.